JohnBinford/AppleWood-Pointe/readme.md

   </tr>
  </table>

-- Jim has a large assortment of Bessel Clamps and some nice Ryobi handheld tools!
+- :white_check_mark:   Jim has a large assortment of Bessel Clamps and some nice Ryobi handheld tools!

 ***